linusghanadan/chesapeake-bay-nutrient-pollution/README.md

 # Time Series Analysis of Nutrient Concentration in Chesapeake Bay
 ## Purpose
-This analysis seeks to better understand the seasonality of nitrogen and phosphorus concentration in Chesapeake Bay tidal regions, in addition to any non-seasonal trends since 2010.
-For this reason, I build a seasonal trends decomposition using LOESS (STL) model, which models concentration as a function of three components: seasonal trend, non-seasonal trend, and remainder.
-After analyzing my STL model with visualizations and parameter regressions, I make conclusions regarding the driving forces of variation in nutrient pollution over the previous decade.
+As a final project for my Statistics class, I conducted a 2010-2019 time series analysis of nutrient concentration in Chesapeake Bay tidal regions using 43,809 nitrogen and phosphorus samples from 143 different monitoring stations.
+Using a STL decomposition model, a statistical technique that separates data into seasonal trend, non-seasonal trend, and random components, my analysis looks at what has contributed to the variation in nutrient levels over this span of time.
+Since 2010 marked the beginning of federal water quality requirements under the Clean Water Act, the goal of my analysis was mainly to identify any overarching non-seasonal trend in nutrient levels.

-## Repository contents
+## Repository Contents
     chesapeake_bay_nutrient_pollution
     └───images
         │   STL visualization for nitrogen: nitrogen.png